mizhonka/Spell-checker/Documentation/week2report.md

 I created some tests for these classes and put up test coverage to Codecov (badge is located at the top of the README file).
 I also added docstring to them.

-Testing, checking code quality with pylint and auto-formatting with autopep8 (not sure if this one works) are all featured in Github actions.
+Testing, checking code quality with pylint and sending coverage report to Codecov are all featured in Github actions.

 ## How has the project progressed?